Case Details

 What Were the Facts of This Case?

-The appellant was employed by VTP and worked on a vessel known as the Heerema Sleipnir at Sembcorp Marine Tuas Boulevard Yard (“the Yard”).
-On 1 March 2019, he was found lying on the tween deck of the vessel.
-He later claimed that he had been injured in an accident.
-On 11 April 2019, he submitted an application for work injury compensation under WICA.
-MOM then investigated the application for allegedly making a false claim and obtained statements from the appellant dated 11 April 2019 and 27 June 2019.
+The appellant, Islam Mohammad Khabirul, was a Bangladeshi male employed by Vigour Technologies Pte Ltd (VTP) and worked on a vessel called the Heerema Sleipnir at the Sembcorp Marine Tuas Boulevard Yard.
+On 1 March 2019, the appellant was found lying on the tween deck of the vessel and claimed to have been injured in an accident.
+He subsequently submitted an application for work injury compensation under the Work Injury Compensation Act (WICA).

 What Were the Key Legal Issues?